michaelwiest/trace-genomics-code-challenge/README.md

 argparse
 ```

+## Why did I write this?
-Code Challenge for Trace Genomics
+It's a code challenge for Trace Genomics